aws/aws-pdk/docs/content/getting_started/your_first_aws_pdk_project.md

 For more details on these packages, refer to the [Type-Safe API Developer Guide](../developer_guides/type-safe-api/index.md).

-Now, lets build our API by running `pdk build` from the root of our monorepo.
+Now, lets build our API by running `npx projen build` from the root of our monorepo.
 You will notice that each package in the monorepo is built in dependency order.

 !!!tip
-    If you run the `pdk build` command again without changing any files, you will notice that the build completes in a fraction of the time (1.7s as per below snippet) as it uses [cached results](https://nx.dev/concepts/how-caching-works) and will only re-build packages that have changed since the last time it was built.
+    If you run the `npx projen build` command again without changing any files, you will notice that the build completes in a fraction of the time (1.7s as per below snippet) as it uses [cached results](https://nx.dev/concepts/how-caching-works) and will only re-build packages that have changed since the last time it was built.

     ```bash
     >  NX   Successfully ran target build for 7 projects
     Nx read the output from the cache instead of running the command for 7 out of 7 tasks.
-    pdk build  1.31s user 0.37s system 96% cpu 1.732 total
+    npx projen build  1.31s user 0.37s system 96% cpu 1.732 total
     ```

 ## Visualize your dependency graph

 As your codebase grows, the number of sub-packages will likely increase and it is sometimes useful to be able to visualize your dependencies and task dependencies.
-To do this, simply run `pdk graph` from the root of the monorepo which will open a browser for you.
+To do this, simply run `npx projen graph` from the root of the monorepo which will open a browser for you.

 You will now be able to visualize your project level dependencies (i.e. package a depends on package b) along with your task level (order in which tasks are performed i.e. build) dependencies.